brainy-minds/Jterator/README.md

 [![Build Status](https://travis-ci.org/HackerMD/Jterator.svg?branch=master)](https://travis-ci.org/HackerMD/Jterator)

 A minimalistic pipeline engine for scientific computing.
 It is designed to be flexible, but at the same time handy to work with.
 Jterator is a command-line tool for Unix systems.
 It comes without a GUI, but rather makes use of easily readable and modifiable YAML files.
-Figures can either be saved as PDF files or plotted in the browser using d3 technology.
+Figures can either be saved as PDF files or displayed in the browser using d3 technology.

 External libraries